marxst/vimsteroids/README.md

 Finally copy the .ctags file to your home directory.
 There is a [list of more languages for ctags support](https://github.com/majutsushi/tagbar/wiki) in the wiki of tagbar.

-n the colors subdirectory you can find my preferred colorscheme, [jelly-beans](https://github.com/nanotech/jellybeans.vim).
+In the colors subdirectory you can find my preferred colorscheme, [jelly-beans](https://github.com/nanotech/jellybeans.vim).